kg4ydw/noacli/documentation/Readme.md

-The jobs you run are also tracked in a job manager dock window that shows the critical job details and status, and helps you find or reopen or find lost windows.
+The jobs you run are also tracked in a job manager dock window that shows the critical job details and status, and helps you find or reopen lost windows.
 Finished jobs with closed windows can be manually cleared or will automatically clear after a timeout.

 If you double click on the window name or mode in the job manager, it